 Possession is of central importance in this Sunday’s Gospel.
 Jesus heals a possessed man and people are astonished at his authority to do so.
 Commentators on this and other Gospel stories of possession sometimes alter or dismiss the possession element.
 They suggest possession is a misunderstanding of mental illness.
 However, possession may in fact be the accurate description.
 Possession may describe the spiritual dimension to mental illness.
 Mental illness severs a person’s connection to reality.
 It disrupts their thoughts, feelings, and ability to relate to others.
 So much so it sometimes leads people to think they hear voices telling them to kill people.
 The spiritual dimension proposes that a mentally ill person, or even a group, is not in touch with reality because they are indeed under the control of, or possessed by, some other force.
 It is a harmful external force and can indeed go so far as to tell them to kill people.
 All of which means a mentally ill person is not acting from their own conscientious internal authority.
 A human being’s conscientious internal authority empowers them to heal people, as Jesus witnessed.

 There is a current example of a mentally ill individual and in fact a mentally ill nation that is not in touch with reality because they are indeed under the control of some other force.
-These people are possessed by a harmful external force telling them to kill rather than a conscientious internal authority empowering them to heal.
+It is a harmful force.
+It is not empowering people as a conscientious authority able to heal.
+It is telling people to kill.
+That force is Militarism.
 The late Chris Kyle, the American Sniper, along with the U.S. and its military that sent him and other soldiers to Iraq, is that current example of possession.
 Militarists are not in touch with reality.
 They are not in touch with the reality that the U.S. developed and maintained Iraq’s terrorist dictator, Saddam Hussein.
-They are not in touch with the reality that the U.S. sold its ally Hussein chemical weapons.
+They are not in touch with the reality that the U.S. sold Hussein chemical weapons.
 They are not in touch with the reality that Hussein later threatened to deny the U.S. access to oil.
-They are not in touch with the U.S., at that point, then sending soldiers to invade and occupy the nation and be killed and to kill hundreds of thousands of other human beings, or, as Chris Kyle called them, “savages.”
+They are not in touch with the U.S. then sending soldiers to be killed and to kill hundreds of thousands of other human beings, or, “savages,” as Chris Kyle called them.
 Militarists are not in touch with the reality that this was done on the deceitful pretext that the secular Hussein was responsible for 9-11.
 Militarists are not in touch with the fact that the U.S. knew 9-11 was perpetrated by oil rich Saudi Arabian royalty supporting the terrorist organization Al Qaeda.
-Nor are Militarists in touch with the reality that Al Qaeda is led by a religious fanatic, Osama bin Laden, that previous U.S. rulers, like the GOP headed by Ronald Reagan, also helped train and maintain back in the 1980s when Russia invaded Afghanistan.
-Chris Kyle and the U.S. military are not in touch with any of this reality because they are indeed under the control of, or in other words possessed by, another force.
-It is the force that is the epitome of a harmful external authority telling people to kill; Militarism.
-Militarism is more than the U.S. military, or any other nation’s military, or even any Al Qaeda type military.
+Nor are Militarists in touch with the reality that Al Qaeda is led by a religious fanatic, Osama bin Laden, whom previous U.S. rulers, like the GOP headed by Ronald Reagan, helped train and supply with weapons to kill Russians back in the 1980s.
+Chris Kyle and all U.S. military personnel who kill are not in touch with any of this reality because they are possessed by an external force telling them to kill; Militarism.
+Militarism is more than the U.S. military, or any other nation’s military, or even any Al Qaeda type of military.
 It is all militaries.
 It is the religion of militaries.
 Together, all militaries constitute a controlling possessive force of religious fanaticism telling people to kill.

 Prayer: Dear Jesus, heal us from our possession by Militarism.